HolyBlackCat/prototype-test-lib/tests/README-tests.md

 * `STDLIBS` - list of C++ standard libraries to test (Clang only).
 * `FMTLIBS` - list of formatting libraries to test.

-You can pass those variables to `make` to tests only certain configurations, e.g. `make -f tests/Makefile COMPILERS=clang++ STDLIBS=libstdc++` to test only Clang with libstdc++.
+E.g. `make -C tests COMPILERS=clang++` will only test Clang instead of all available compilers.

+---

-Run `make -f tests/Makefile set-ide-target ...` to generate some VSC config files.
-This requires setting the variables above to uniquely specify just a single configuration.
+Run `make -f tests/Makefile set-ide-target ...` to generate `compile_commands.json` for your IDE and some VSCode config files.
+This requires setting the variables above to uniquely specify a single configuration, for example:

+* Clang: `make -C tests set-ide-target COMPILERS=clang++ STDLIBS=libstdc++ STANDARDS=20 FMTLIBS=stdfmt MODES=sanitizers`
+* GCC: `make -C tests set-ide-target COMPILERS=g++ STANDARDS=20 FMTLIBS=stdfmt MODES=sanitizers`
+* MSVC: `make -C tests set-ide-target COMPILERS=cl STANDARDS=latest FMTLIBS=stdfmt MODES=sanitizers`

+---

 What different files are used for: